First, a few words about the Rules of our Message Board:

 1) Medizone-related posts ONLY.
 NO other stocks may be mentioned.

-3) Limit alerts to whats occuring or potential action...
+3) Limit alerts to what's currently happening, or potential action.

 4) There will be NO attacking a board member for their trading styles regardless of your personal feelings.
 NO EXCEPTIONS.
 We are all here to make $$.

 6) All iBOX requests/suggestions must be done by PM to a MOD

 7) If you have relevant information, PLEASE back up with a link if available.

 8) HAVE FUN AND LET'S MAKE SOME $$$$!

 Medizone International (OTC: MZEI) is a research and development company engaged in developing its AsepticSure™ technology to decontaminate and disinfect hospital rooms, surgical suites, emergency rooms, athletic facilities, schools and other critical infrastructure.
 We have received several US patents for our AsepticSure System, plus patents that cover most other parts of the developed world.

 Most recently, we were awarded the European Union's CE Mark, which removes any regulatory barriers for marketing in the European Union.